GraphMix: Improved Training of GNNs for Semi-Supervised Learning: Experiments

 \subsection{Semi-supervised Node Classification}

-For baselines, we choose GCN \citep{kipf2016semi}, and the recent state-of-the-art methods GAT \citep{velivckovic2018graph}, GMNN \citep{gmnn} and Graph U-Net \citep{u-g-net}.
-We additionally use two self-training based baselines: in the first one, we trained a GCN with self-generated predicted targets, and in the second one, we trained a FCN with self-generated predicted targets, named ``GCN (self-training)'' and ``FCN (self-training)'' respectively in Table \ref{tab::results}.
-For generating the predicted-targets in above two baselines, we followed the procedure of Section \ref{sec::predict}. \graphmixgcn, \graphmixgat and GraphMix(Graph U-Net) refer to the methods where underlying GNNs are GCN, GAT and Graph U-Net respectively.
-Refer to Appendix Section \ref{app:hyper} for implementation and hyperparameter details.

-\cite{pitfalls} demonstrated that the performance of the current state-of-the-art Graph Neural Networks on the standard train/validation/test split of the popular benchmark datasets (such as Cora, Citeseer, Pubmed, etc) is significantly different from their performance on the random splits.
+For baselines, we choose GCN \citep{kipf2016semi}, and the recent state-of-the-art graph neural networks GAT \citep{velivckovic2018graph}, GMNN \citep{gmnn} and Graph U-Net \citep{u-g-net}, as well as the recently proposed regularizers for graph neural networks. \graphmixgcn, \graphmixgat and GraphMix(Graph U-Net) refer to the methods where underlying GNNs are GCN, GAT and Graph U-Net respectively.
+Refer to Appendix \ref{app:hyper} for implementation and hyperparameter details. \citep{pitfalls} demonstrated that the performance of the current state-of-the-art Graph Neural Networks on the standard train/validation/test split of the popular benchmark datasets (such as Cora, Citeseer, Pubmed, etc) is significantly different from their performance on the random splits.
 For fair evaluation, they recommend using multiple random partitions of the datasets.
 Along these lines, we created $10$ random splits of the Cora, Citeseer and Pubmed with the same train/ validation/test number of samples as in the standard split.
 We also provide the results for the standard train/validation/test split.

-The results are presented in Table \ref{tab::results}.
-We observe that GraphMix always improves the accuracy of the underlying GNNs such as GCN, GAT and Graph U-Net across all the dataset, with \graphmixgcn achieving the best results.

-We further present results with fewer labeled samples in Appendix Section \ref{sec:fewer_labels}.
+The results are presented in Table \ref{tab::random_split}.
+We observe that GraphMix always improves the accuracy of the underlying GNNs such as GCN, GAT and Graph-U-Net across all the dataset, with \graphmixgcn achieving the best results.
+We further present results with fewer labeled samples in Appendix \ref{sec:fewerlabels}.
 We observer that the relative increase in test accuracy using \graphmix over the baseline GNN is more pronounced when the labeled samples are fewer.
 This makes \graphmix particularly appealing for very few labeled data problems.